dovetail-genomics/AssemblyLink/docs/source/library_qc.rst

 Alignment and Proximity-Ligation QC
 ===================================

-To perform QC analysis on your TopoLink library, first downsample its sequencing data to one million (1M) read pairs using SeqTK:
+To perform QC analysis on your AssemblyLink library, first downsample its sequencing data to one million (1M) read pairs using SeqTK:

 **Command:**